 In 2017, I see knowingly hanging on to these massively inflated numbers as having a Trumpian disdain for the truth; it’s shameful.

 The number of people in the U.S. with SCA is tiny.
 The maximum estimates are around 16,000 cases, with the lower estimates being around 3,000.
 I took these particular estimates—in terms of 1-5 per 100,000—from here, on page 7:

 Note: I later noticed neither the word prevalence nor incidence is used.
 More on this later.

 I have never seen any contradictory information on ataxia in terms of per 100,000 numbers.
 I’ve certainly never seen any claims that it is 50 per 100,000 instead of 5 per 100,000, which is essentially what people are claiming when they refer to the mythologically high number of 150,000 in the U.S.

 Everyone in the U.S. with a health care education (researchers, neurologists) should know instantly what 1 per 100,000 amounts to in the U.S., so clearly they know that 150,000 is wildly bogus.
 Every tiny startup company who publishes these bogus numbers must know what the actual numbers are; they must know the size of their potential customer base is 1/10 of what they say publicly.
-Are they honest with their investors, at least?
-I have no idea.
+One wonders if they are honest at least with their investors.

 In other words, many people out there must realize when the numbers are completely bogus, yet this myth has persisted for over 20 years.